The N Smith Charitable Settlement

 - UK Registration: Applicants must be UK registered charities operating primarily in England and Wales

-- Established Track Record: Given the charity describes itself as “rebuilding its grant-making,” organizations with proven track records may be favored
+- Established Track Record: Given the charity describes itself as “rebuilding its grant-making,” organisations with proven track records may be favoured

 - Fit with Priority Areas: Strong alignment with one or more of the five stated priority areas (animal welfare, arts and culture, environment, medical research, social welfare)

-- Realistic Funding Request: Given grants are described as “generally small amounts,” organizations should request modest sums appropriate to the charity's scale
+- Realistic Funding Request: Given grants are described as “generally small amounts,” organisations should request modest sums appropriate to the charity's scale

 - Multi-year Projects: The charity has indicated willingness to fund “over several years” in some cases, suggesting openness to longer-term commitments for the right projects